All Episodes

 It's not complicated.

-But the fact is we have in a state, we have about 30 million people on illegal status.
+But the fact is we have, in a state, we have about 30 million people on illegal status.

-But what is that?
+What is that?

-I don't see the contradiction here.
+Okay, let's, well, no, no, I don't see the contradiction here.

 That's like saying we've got a bunch of people who have committed murder.

-Well, I'll leave murder out of it.
+Well, let's leave murder out of it.

-The biggest problem with all this is that a lot of people who do not want to enforce the law, like I saw a headline the other day, Paul, that said, illegal aliens accused of breaking the law, as though that was news to somebody in the media reporting the story.
+The biggest problem with all this is that a lot of people who do not want to enforce the law, like I saw a headline the other day, Paul, that said, illegal aliens accused of breaking law.

-If we're not gonna maintain the integrity of our own borders, we're gonna lose our sovereignty, we're gonna cease to be the nation that we are.
+If we're not going to maintain the integrity of our own borders, we're going to lose our sovereignty.

-This is not really complicated, maybe hard in a compassion sense, but it's not really complicated.
+It may be hard in a compassion sense, but it's not really complicated.

 Well, there are a lot of people that want to be here.